 Are you in the market for a brand new set of wheels?
 Are you rubbing your eyes at those big brand prices?
+Wondering whether to buy or lease a car?
 If so, car leasing should be a realistic and affordable option to get you on the roads!
 With a generally lower upfront cost and a super competitive monthly cost, leasing is much more financially accessible than buying a new car outright.

-When you lease a car, you are required to pay an initial rental payment.
+When you lease a car, whether on a business or personal contract hire deal, you are required to pay an initial rental payment.
 It works in a similar way to a deposit, except you are in the driving seat when it comes to how much you pay.

 It’s worth noting that the initial payment is there to make your monthly payments more affordable and so you won’t be getting these monies back at the end of your contract.